libhal/libhal-util/README.md

 ### 🚀 Minor changes

-The minor number will increment if a new interface, API, or type is introduced into the public interface of libhal.
+The minor number will increment if a new interface, API, or type is introduced into the public interface of `libhal-util`.

 ### 🐞 Patch Changes